-- Microphone and microphone stand
+- Microphone and stand

 - Recording software

-If you want to be successful with voice-over acting, consider developing a basic business plan to help you determine who your ideal client is, what specific services you’ll offer, and how much you’ll charge.
+If you want to be successful with voice acting, consider developing a basic business plan to help you determine who your ideal client is, what specific services you’ll offer, and how much you’ll charge.

-Where to Find Paying Voice-Over Acting Jobs
+Best Platforms to Find Paying Voice Acting Jobs

-Similar to Voices.com, VoiceBunny helps you connect with paying clients who need voice-over work.
+Formerly VoiceBunny, BunnyStudio helps you connect with paying clients who need voiceover work.
 This site works with thousands of clients all over the world.
 You can sign up for free and set your own rates.
-Voice Bunny will add their fee on top of your rates and provide you with all the support and feedback you need.
+BunnyStudio will add their fee on top of your rates and provide you with all the support and feedback you need.

 You do need to pass an initial test to join, which will be reviewed by the in-house quality control team.
-This is where voice over training and practice will come in handy.
+This is where voiceover training and practice will come in handy.

 However, this is still a great place to start getting some paid portfolio work completed.
 When applying for a talent position, you need to submit two demos.
 Once your application is submitted, a representative will contact you within 24 hours.
 The timeframe may be longer if you apply on the weekend, but be sure to follow up regardless if you don’t hear anything at first.

-7. Local Businesses
+12. Local Businesses

-Drop by or send a pitch detailing which services you specialize in, how you can help them, and a few samples of your work.
-You can offer to do voice-over work for their videos, marketing, or even turning written content and guides into audio files.
+Drop by or send a pitch detailing which services, genres, and accents you specialize in, how you can help them, and a few samples of your work.
+You can offer to do voiceover work for their YouTube videos, radio commercials, or even written content and guides into audio files.
 It never hurts to ask and build relationships.
 Even if they’re working with a talent agency, you may be easier to partner with and provide better rates.